storageos/storageos.github.io/_docs/prerequisites/mountpropagation.md

 Certain versions of docker ship with a systemd manifest with [MountFlags](https://www.freedesktop.org/software/systemd/man/systemd.exec.html#) set to 'slave', thus preventing StorageOS from working.
-This can be removed or set to 'shared' with a simple systemd drop in:
+This can be removed or set to 'shared' with a systemd drop in:

 ```bash
 mkdir -p /etc/systemd/system/docker.service.d/